LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 ## Chapter 9

-> _To the chief Musician upon Muthlabben , A Psalm of David._
+> _To the chief Musician upon Muthlabben, A Psalm of David._

 <sup>1</sup> I will praise [thee], O LORD, with my whole heart; I will shew forth all thy marvellous works.
 <sup>2</sup> I will be glad and rejoice in thee: I will sing praise to thy name, O thou most High.